covcom/205CDE/19_20_Flask_SQLite/README.md

 Last week we looked at how to combine HTM/CSS with the Python language using Jinja2 templating system.
 This combination is very powerful as it overcomes some limitations associated with HTML such as the lack of flow control mechanims.

-This week we'll rely Python language's SQL handling capabilites to build website that is capable of connecting/manipulating daat in a relational database.
+This week we'll rely Python language's SQL handling capabilites to build websites that is capable of connecting/manipulating daat in a relational database.
 The excercises that follow conclude the current module.

 ## Forms in Flask